unik-name/docs.unikname.network/docs/cli.md

 #### Introduction

-This command allows you to update the uns.network CLI.
+This command allows you to update the unikname.network CLI.

 #### Usage